-During these last months, I continued to go deep into the subject of organisational transformation.
+During these last months, I continued to go deep into the subject of organizational transformation.
 So I got away again from this blog to dedicate myself to this research project that you know is close to my heart.
 And I’m finally back with some previews for you.

 Community management, collaboration, leaderful or distributed leadership, change management, Generation Y, digital tools adoption….
 All our top modern issues are interconnected.
 Facing us, the organization of tomorrow is not a pile of teams or projects.
 It is a community.
 The community management, which is the focus of my book is actually part of a long transformational process that any organisation must undertake in our increasingly complex world.